stevesch/atom-waves/README.md

 Each wave moves independently and has independent parameters for wavelength and velocity.

-Wave velocities are also continuously rotated over time, adding to a more chaotic yet fluid movement:
+Wave velocities are also continuously rotated over time, creating more chaotic (yet still fluid) movement:

 ![Waves Animation](docs/m5-atom-waves-anim.gif)